MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-data-summaries.md

 	  [1] "age" "incwage" "perwt" "sex" "wkswork1" "state"

-Once you have a variable name, you can drill down futher to examine its metadata.
+Once you have a variable name, you can drill down further to examine its metadata.
 This is the output for age:

 	names(censusWorkerInfo$age)